Learn how to configure screens by adding fields, spaces, labels, and warnings.

-Bitfocus creates and maintains screens that we make available to all customers.
-These screens collect common data, such as the HUD HMIS Data Elements .
-System administrators can’t edit these screens, but they can copy them to create custom screens.
+System administrators can't edit System screens, but they can copy them to create custom screens.
 System Administrators can also create custom screens from scratch.

 To view existing screens or create a new one, click the Launchpad and navigate to SETUP > SCREENS.

-If you want to create a screen based on an existing screen, you can use the Copy function.
+To create a screen based on an existing screen, click the Copy icon for the existing screen.

-Once you click the Copy icon, the copied screen appears in the list of screens.
-You can then click the Edit icon to modify.
+Once you click the Copy icon, the copied screen appears in the list of screens for you to edit as needed.

 Editing Existing Screens